chrisjanbothma79/esphome/esphome/components/api/protocol_details.md

 The plaintext protocol dynamically calculates the optimal header position to minimize unused padding:

-1. **Frame Size Computation**: The frame size includes all components after the indicator byte:
-   - Message type varint (1-3 bytes)
-   - Data length varint (1-5 bytes)
-   - Actual payload data
+1. **Payload Size Computation**: The payload size includes only the actual protobuf data bytes, not the header components.
+This differs from the Noise protocol which includes type and length in its data length field.

 2. **VarInt Length Determination**: Based on the value being encoded:
    - Values 0-127: 1 byte